ThomasRohde/archi-scripts/README.md

 - The Archi team for creating an excellent ArchiMate modelling tool.
 - The jArchi plugin developers for enabling scripting capabilities in Archi.
+- The creators of Ollama
+- Anthropic for providing the AI capabilities used in the Generate Model and Expand Model scripts.
 - All contributors and users of these scripts.